saifeemustafaq/mustafa-pm-prep/src/content/strategy.md

 "As a product leader at Amazon, I see several opportunities to grow Goodreads and better integrate it with Amazon's ecosystem.
 My strategy would focus on three main areas:

 1. Enhancing the User Experience:
 Goodreads has a dedicated user base, but there's room for improvement in the platform's usability and features.
-I'd propose:
+I would propose:

 - Redesigning the user interface for a more modern, intuitive experience across all devices.
 - Implementing an AI-powered recommendation engine that leverages both Goodreads and Amazon data to provide highly personalized book suggestions.